zyedidia/knit/docs/knit.md

     recipe
 ```

-If the rule has no attributes, it may be omitted, leaving just `targets: prereqs`.
+If the rule has no attributes, it may be omitted, leaving just `targets:
+prereqs` on the first line.

 When a rule is embedded in Lua, it is prefixed with a `$`: